Oracle Data Pump technology enables very high-speed movement of data and metadata from one database to another.

-When the dump file is imported, a character set conversion is required for DDL only if the import system's database character set is different from the export system's database character set.
+When the dump file is imported, a character set conversion is required for DDL only if the database character set of the import system is different from the database character set of the export system.

 To minimize data loss due to character set conversions, ensure that the import database character set is a superset of the export database character set.